jeremiaheb/rvcstats/README.md

 merge_protected = FALSE)

 ## Options from select can also be passed to the getStat function
-## Here we have black grouper occurrence with protected
+## Here we pass the species argument to select
-## and unprotected areas calculated separately
+## Only black grouper
 black_grouper_occ <- getStat(grouper, species = "MYC BONA", level = "domain",
 stat = "occurrence", merge_protected = FALSE)
 ```